 The Angelway Virtues Program is inspired by our courtyard statue of an angel guiding a young child that has served as a beloved symbol of SPS for over 100 years.
 The angel's outstretched arm points directly to the tabernacle of St. Philip Church.

 The Angelway Virtues Program calls for students to practice one of 12 Christian virtues in each 9-week period of the school year, cycling through all 12 virtues every three years.
-The virtues are: self- discipline, generosity, responsibility, friendship, stewardship, courage, perseverance, honesty, loyalty, holiness, work and respect.
+The virtues are: self- discipline, generosity, responsibility, friendship, stewardship, courage, perseverance, honesty, faithfulness, belief in God, work and respect.

 ANGEL Way Virtues Pin